RV Solar Panels: What You Need To Know

 They will also have LEDs that indicate charge modes, faults, or other gee-whiz details.

 Solar controllers that come with inexpensive portable solar kits will only have LEDs, so they aren't of much use.
-But at least they will charge your RV's batteries (in theory), right?
+But at least they will charge your batteries (in theory), right?

 Able To Monitor Your RV Battery?

 Another consideration of the solar charge controller is whether or not it has the ability to directly monitor the battery bank voltage and/or temperature.